tlicata/tic-tac-toe/README.md

 - [X] Write error handling and/or tests.

-    I chose the Jasmine framework for writing the tests because I was familiar with it.
+    I chose Jasmine for writing the tests because I was familiar with it.

-    I wanted to be able to drive the tests from the terminal.
-I'd never used the Karma test runner, but it seemed like a good fit.
+    I also wanted to drive the tests from the terminal.
+After doing some research, it seemed like the Karma test runner could be a good fit.

-    `npm test`, via Karma, runs the tests in PhantomJS by default, but it can be made to run them in Chrome, Firefox, and Safari by modifying the `browsers` variable in `karma.config.js`.
+    `npm test`, via Karma, runs the tests in PhantomJS by default.
+However, if you modify the `browsers` variable in `karma.config.js`, the tests can run in Chrome, Firefox, and/or Safari.

-    Karma also had to be integrated with webpack to compile the JSX and bring in babel-polyfill for ES6 features.
+    Karma also had to be integrated with webpack to compile JSX and bring in babel-polyfill for ES6 features.
 This is also configured in `karma.config.js`.